 Many people assume that wildflowers should grow easily if simply sown directly on the ground but in nature typically less than 1% of seeds, naturally broadcasted from the parent plant, ever survive to adulthood.
 If your project requires you to direct-sow seeds we recommend a general seeding rate of 50 to 100 seeds per square foot although this detail will depend on the site, your goals, and the species involved.
 The site should be well-prepped to reduce competition from weeds and weeding should be continued until the native plants are established.
 If your seeds need stratification, it may be beneficial to seed your site in the late fall.

 Follow the seeding directions provided with your seed packet.
 Some seeds will need to be sown on the surface of the growing medium and others up to a quarter-inch into it.
-After sowing, gently press your seeds into the growing medium being careful not to over-compact as you want some air space between particles.
+After sowing, gently press your seeds into the growing medium being careful not to over-compact as you want to maintain some air space between particles.
 Water your seeds in.
-Be mindful to use gentle water pressure and a shower attachment/setting.
+Be mindful to use gentle water pressure and a shower attachment or setting.
 High-pressure water can cause tiny seeds to blast away or get buried too deeply in the medium.
+For very fine seed you can water with a spray bottle.

 Note that if you have artificially stratified seeds in sand in the fridge, you can directly sow the sand and seedlings onto a clean growing medium once germination has started, and then follow the watering recommendations below.

 After your initial watering, keep seeds moist but not wet.
-Kept too wet seeds can rot.
+If kept too wet, seeds can rot.
 The medium should feel moist to the touch but never soggy.
-Apply enough water to just keep the top few inches of soil moist and don’t let the seeds dry out.
+Apply enough water to keep the top few inches of soil moist and don’t let the seeds dry out.
 This watering regime must be maintained for up to 6 weeks for some species but more often 1 to 3 weeks.

 Once the seedlings start to germinate continue to maintain a moist environment.
 Young seedlings start out with a pair of seed leaves (cotyledons) followed by the first true leaves.
 Generally speaking, by the time the first pair of true leaves emerge the young plant will start to need deeper watering less often.
 Pay attention to how quickly the medium is drying out by using touch to assess medium moisture level.
 Water the plant well to fully saturate the medium.
 Allow the top of the medium to dry about 1 inch down.